Medicare for All

 In addition, we will fight for a healthcare system that emphasizes healthcare quality, equity, and respect by taking substantial measures to reduce healthcare provider burnout and to address inequalities in patient treatment, especially those experienced by women of color, LGBTQIA+ persons, and the elderly.
 We're fighting for a system that is oriented to prevention and education, which emphasizes mental health care, prevention of chronic diseases, and increased funding for health research for cancer, obesity, dementia, Parkinson's, diabetes, autism, an HIV vaccine, and other health areas.

-Finally, while the Veterans Health Administration and Indian Health Service will remain separate entities outside this Medicare for All system, adequate attention and funding will be given to reduce the amount of administrative burden and red tape in these systems, to support providers and administrators, and to ensure patients, especially female and trans persons, are treated fairly and have their medical needs fully covered.
+Finally, while the Veterans Health Administration and Indian Health Service will remain in place, individuals who qualify for these services will have the option to use the VA and IHS systems or the same services as the general public.
+Regardless of an individual's choice in healthcare services, it will be covered under the Medicare for All system.
+In addition, adequate attention and funding will be given to reduce the amount of administrative burden and red tape in these systems, to support providers and administrators, and to ensure patients, especially female and trans persons, are treated fairly and have their medical needs fully covered.